Antarikchya-Prathisthan-Nepal/E-Cube/README.md

 * Learn, Assemble, and work with ECube
 * Learn how to operate various sensors
 * Learn how to design your own missions

+This project is liscened by MIT License

+Copyright (c) 2025 Antarikchya Pratisthan Nepal